benjamincharity/CSS-Guidelines/README.md

 ## OOCSS

-I work in an OOCSS manner; I split components into structure (objects) and skin (extensions).
+Work in an OOCSS manner; split components into structure (objects) and skin (extensions).
 As an **analogy** (note, not example) take the following:

     .room{}

     .room--kitchen{}
     .room--bedroom{}
     .room--bathroom{}